 If you’ve purchased a pair of absolutely stunning pumps for your celebration, but they’re a pain to walk in, we’ve got a few tips for turning them into comfortable wedding shoes.
-That’s right you don’t have to kiss your dream of wearing sky-high heels on your big day goodbye, but you might have to put in a bit of extra work.
-From working them in to bringing back up, here are some tried and true ways to make your fancy footwear more bearable.
+That’s right you don’t have to kiss your dream of wearing sky-high heels on your big day goodbye, but you might have to put in a bit of extra work to make your fancy footwear more bearable.
+From working them in to bringing back up, here are some tried and true ways to make your wedding shoes more comfortable.

-Here’s how to transform your heels into comfortable wedding shoes.
+Here’s how to make your wedding shoes more comfortable.

 Walk it out